First Professional Football League (Bulgaria): A Group

 The Bulgarian A Professional Football Group was created in 2003.
 The group was formed by 16 teams, each playing twice against all the others, once home and once away.
 In the first season of the newly created A Group, the 2003–04 season, for the first time in history, Lokomotiv Plovdiv became champions, finishing with 75 points.
 In 2004–05, CSKA Sofia won A Group for the 30th time.

 For the next two seasons, Levski Sofia were champions under manager Stanimir Stoilov.
 From 2005–06 the league's name has been A Football Group.
 In 2007–08, CSKA became champions of A Group for a record-breaking 31st time without a loss out of 30 matches.
 But in the summer, UEFA didn't give a licence for the club to play in the UEFA Champions League qualifying rounds and Levski Sofia entered to play in the tournament instead of CSKA.
 In the following season Levski Sofia won their last A Group title, finishing one point ahead of CSKA.
-Later on, two years in a row Litex Lovech won another two titles like in 1997–98 and 1998–99.
+Later on, two consecutive seasons Litex Lovech won another two titles like in 1997–98 and 1998–99.
 In 2011–12, after winning promotion from B Group, Ludogorets Razgrad became the second team after Litex to win the A Group in their first season.

 The Bulgarian Football Union made some changes in the format of A Group prior to season 2013–14 with the reduction of the number of the teams participating in the top league from 16 to 14 and the reintroduction of the two phase league with a regular season and a playoff/play out phase.
 For the 2014–15 season, the league was once more decreased, this time to 12 teams, keeping the two phase format.
 This season was memorable since two of the most popular and successful clubs, CSKA Sofia and Lokomotiv Sofia, were both excluded from the league, despite finishing in the top 5 places.
 Both teams had accumulated debts and did not have the financial resources to pay them, so the BFU decided to take away their professional licenses.
 This was the first time in the history of the A Group that CSKA was relegated.
 For the 2015–16 season, the BFU decided to further decrease the number of teams competing, this time to just 10, with a quadruple round robin format introduced, a format used in the Croatian First Football League and Albanian Kategoria Superiore.